 Blogging markets your brand

 Whenever you answer questions or provide valuable information to potential customers with your blog posts, you also market your brand.
-Whenever the customer sees your website pop up in the search results and (hopefully) clicks through to your website to read what you’ve written, you expose them to your brand and your message.
+Whenever the customer sees your website pop up in the organic search results and (hopefully) clicks through to your website to read what you’ve written, you expose them to your brand and your message.
 And, of course, the more blog posts you write, the more exposure you gain for your brand.

 Not only that, but you can also write about your brand, your services/products, and even yourself.
 Your blog can (and should) be the place your customers go to get to know you, your mission and vision, and the problems that you can help them solve.